Plan Bay Area 2040 Final Plan

 An increase of over 2 million people between 2010 and 2040.
 Almost one-fourth of this projected growth occurred between 2010 and 2015.

 An increase of approximately 820,000 households.
-Only 13 percent of this growth occurred between 2010 and 2015, as household formation was held back in part by financial conditions coming out of the Great Recession.
+Only 13 percent of this growth occurred between 2010 and 2015, as household formation was held back in part by post-recession financial conditions and a lack of housing production.
 The pace of future household growth is expected to increase as the population ages and more working-aged adults enter the region.

 These 2040 projections, as shown in Table 3.1, represent a moderate increase over 2040 estimates from the original Plan Bay Area and incorporate the region’s strong growth since 2010.